Artillery Memorial, Cape Town: History

 According to Col (Ref) Lionel Crook, a majority of the gunners that were recruited in the Cape Colony by 1885 were volunteers who had opted to defend their country.
 During the Anglo-Boer war, a volunteer artillery corps was established in Transvaal, a colony at the time.
 Other volunteer units were established in the former republics of the Transvaal and the Free State but they both disappeared during the South African War of 1899–1902.
 It is believed that these gunners fought bravely for their country.

-Following the passing into law of the South African Defense Act of 1912 (Act No. 13), the gunners began the use of Mounted Rifles.
+Following the passing into law of the South Africa Defence Act, 1912 (Act No. 13), the gunners began the use of Mounted Rifles.
 These Mounted Rifles-also known as South African Mounted Rifles (SAMR), were to include a battery of artillery.

 Only three of these batteries were created due to a lack in supply of guns.
 With the outbreak of the First World War in August 1914, Britain was forced to keep all the guns produced for themselves.
 This led to a shift from foreign policy to national policy.
 Following was the incorporation of three SAMR units that were newly established into the Active Citizen Force (ACF).
 South African Field Artillery and the South African Heavy Artillery were raised from volunteers to fight in France and East Africa respectively during the Battle of Delville Wood against the Germans.
 Thus the Artillery Monument was constructed to commemorate the lives of these brave soldiers and volunteers who lost their lives, especially those taken during the battle in France.
 The monument is one of six war memorials in the Company's Garden in Cape Town.